 Any of the species of crab with are found around the UK can be used as bait when they are in the peeler stage, although as the common shore crab is the most common this is the most likely to be used.

-The Peeler Process
+The Peeling Process

 All species of crab have soft internal organs which are protected by a hard outer shell.
 As the crab grows it becomes too big for its existing shell and absorbs water, making its body expand and causing the shell to crack, split and eventually fall off to reveal a new, larger shell underneath.
-However, this shell is soft and weak and takes a few days to harden.
+However, this shell is initially soft and weak and takes some time to harden.
 Knowing it is vulnerable during this time the crab will hide under rocks and in crevices until it is protected once again by a hard shell.
 Once this process is complete the crab will leave its hiding place and begin to hunt for food again.

-Generally the best bait is gained from crabs with the old hard shell still on their backs, but falling away (the fact this shell needs to be peeled away gives this bait its name).
-Crabs which have recently lost their shell and only have the new soft shell are know as softbacks or leatherbacks and, although not as good as a genuine peeler, they are still a useful bait if their shell is very soft.
-Crabs with a normal hard shell that are actively feeding (i.e. the ones sometimes reeled in when they are feeding on fishing baits) have a limited use as bait.
+Generally, the best bait is gained from crabs with the old hard shell still on their backs, but falling away (the fact this shell needs to be peeled away gives this bait its name).
+Crabs which have recently lost their shell and only have the new soft shell are known as softbacks or leatherbacks and, although not as good as a genuine peeler, they are still a useful bait if their shell is very soft.
+Crabs with a normal hard shell that are actively feeding (i.e. the ones sometimes reeled in when they are feeding on fishing baits) have a much more limited use as bait.

 Collecting Peeler Crabs

 When a crab is found a splitting shell or one which is falling away from the body will reveal a genuine peeler crab which is suitable for bait.
-An easy way of checking whether or not a crab is a peeler is to do the leg section test.
+An easy way of checking whether or not a crab is a peeler is to carry out the leg section test.
 This involves pulling gently at the end section of the crabs back leg.
 If this section comes away easily to reveal a soft section underneath the crab is a peeler and suitable for bait.
-If the section stays in place the crab is not at the right stage to use as bait and should be left alone.
+If the section stays in place the crab is not at the right stage to use as bait and should be returned.

 Restrictions of Collecting Peeler Crabs

 Be aware that there can be restrictions on taking edible (brown) crabs for use as bait.
-In some parts of the UK by-laws can restrict the collection of edible crabs by imposing a minimum size limit, or ban their collection altogether.
+In some parts of the UK by-laws restrict the collection of edible crabs by imposing a minimum size limit, or ban their collection altogether.
 As mentioned there are also laws restricting the collection of berried crabs.
-Anglers should find out what the regulations are in force in the area where the crab-collecting will be carried out and follow them, as they are there to protect crab populations and ensure that numbers remain sustainable.
+Anglers should find out what the regulations are in force in the area where the crab collecting will be carried out and follow them, as they are there to protect crab populations and ensure that numbers remain sustainable.